Volograms/volograms_unreal4_plugin/README.md

 ### Operating Systems Supported ###

 * Only 64-bit Windows systems are supported currently.
-* MacOS and iOS are work-in-progress.
+* macOS and iOS are work-in-progress.
 * Android is planned for a future version.

 ### How do I get set up? ###